Effective dynamical systems beyond dimension zero and factors of SFTs: Computability and dynamical systems

 Another interesting application of \Cref{prop.equivalence.comp.closed.subset} is the construction of a basis of clopen sets for any given recursively compact zero-dimensional subset of a computable metric space.

 \begin{proposition} Let $K$ be a zero-dimensional recursively compact subset of a computable metric space $X$.
-Then one can compute a collection $(C_n)_{n \in \NN}$ of finite unions of basic balls in $X$ such that $(C_n\cap K)_{n \in \NN}$ forms a basis of clopen sets for $K$. \end{proposition} \begin{proof} Since $K$ is zero-dimensional, it has a basis of clopen sets.
+Then one can uniformly compute a collection $(C_n)_{n \in \NN}$ of finite unions of basic balls in $X$ such that $(C_n\cap K)_{n \in \NN}$ forms a basis of clopen sets for $K$. \end{proposition} \begin{proof} Since $K$ is zero-dimensional, it has a basis of clopen sets.
 Let $C$ be clopen in $K$.
 Since $C$ is open in $K$, there exists a set $U$ open in $X$ such that $C = U\cap K$.
 Since $C$ is also closed and $K$ is compact, $C$ is compact as well, and thus the set $U$ can be taken to be a finite union of basic balls.
 Now consider the collection $V_1, V_2, \dots$ of all finite unions of basic balls.
-By what we have just shown we know it contains a basis of clopen sets for $K$.
-We claim that given a finite union $V$, one can semi-decide whether $C = V \cap K$ is clopen in $K$.
+By what we have just shown we know that $(V_i\cap K)_{i \in \NN}$ contains a basis of clopen sets for $K$.
+We claim that we can uniformly semi-decide, given a finite union $V$, whether $C = V \cap K$ is clopen in $K$.
 Indeed, note that if $C$ is a clopen set in $K$, then one has

 where $\overline{V}$ is the union of the closures of the finitely many balls defining $V$.
 This is equivalent to have

 But $K\setminus C = K\setminus V$ is effectively closed, and therefore recursively compact by \Cref{prop.equivalence.comp.closed.subset}.
 Since $X\setminus\overline{V}$ is an effectively open set, it follows that this last relation is semi-decidable. \end{proof}